Cost Agreement and Cost Disclosure in accordance with the Legal Profession Uniform Law (NSW)

 (b) we may display and link positive press articles or announcements about you or your business on our Sites;

 (c) we may display any testimonial or review you have provided to us on our Sites.

-- You are entitled to withdraw your consent to this clause 14 at any time by providing us written notice, at which point we will take reasonable steps to remove any marketing material to the extent of our ability and within a reasonable time (for example, some testimonials cannot be removed from third-party sites).
+14.2 You are entitled to withdraw your consent to this clause 14 at any time by providing us written notice, at which point we will take reasonable steps to remove any marketing material to the extent of our ability and within a reasonable time (for example, some testimonials or reviews cannot be removed from third-party sites).

-- You must not do anything which breaches or otherwise interferes with our intellectual property rights or the intellectual property rights.
-Unless otherwise agreed in writing, you may not distribute, reproduce, publish, alter, modify or create derivative works from the Services content without our prior written permission or the relevant third-party licensor or exploit such contents for commercial benefit.
+15.3 You must not do anything which breaches or otherwise interferes with our intellectual property rights.
+Unless otherwise agreed in writing, you may not distribute, reproduce, publish, alter, modify or create derivative works from the Services content without our prior written permission or the relevant third-party licensor, or exploit such contents for commercial benefit.
 This includes, without limitation, sending any of our materials and documents to another person to be used , replicated or adapted, or for anything which is not directly related for the matter you engaged us for.

-(f) if there are any ethical grounds which we consider require us to cease acting for you, for example, a conflict of interest or because you have instructed us to do something which is unethical or in breach of any law or regulation;
+(g) if there are any ethical grounds or legal grounds which we consider require us to cease acting for you, including without limitation, a conflict of interest or because you have instructed us to do something which is unethical or in breach of any law or regulation;

-(h) if in our sole discretion we consider it is no longer appropriate to act for you; or
+(i) if in our sole discretion we consider it is no longer appropriate to act for you; or (j) for just cause.

-- We will give you reasonable written notice of termination of the Services.
-You will be required to pay our costs incurred up to the date of termination.
+16.2 We will give you a written notice of termination of the Services within a reasonable time.
+You will be required to pay our Costs incurred up to the date of termination.